-Spam musubi with egg is a popular snack in Hawaii and a twist on the classic Spam Musubi.
-It is prepared by stacking cooked sushi rice on a sheet of nori seaweed, then adding an egg and fried Spam slices seasoned with a sweet soy sauce on top.
+Spam musubi with egg is a popular snack in Hawaii and a twist on the classic musubi.
+Brace yourself for a mouthwatering symphony of flavors as the savory goodness of Spam meets the velvety embrace of a perfectly cooked egg, all wrapped up in a delicious sushi-style package.
 Not only does it taste great, but it also makes for an easy snack or meal on the go.
-It's a great way to experience local Hawaiian cuisine at home.
+It’s a great way to experience local Hawaiian cuisine at home.

 What is Spam Musubi?